jkr/notmuch-client/README.md

     order to avoid having a key on numerous computers, and to remove the need for any X-tunneled pinentry programs.

     Verification is most of the way to being implemented.
-It works from the command line, but not from emacs for some reason.

     Decryption hasn't yet been implemented.
 This is not too technically hard, but it does require replicating notmuch's